jeremyseow/AWS/Learning Path/AWS/Compute/EC2/AWS Elastic Compute Cloud (EC2).md

 - Eliminates your need to invest in hardware up front, so you can develop and deploy applications faster

+- You have the flexibility to choose the hardware resources you need.
+You are in control of the operating system and any other software that will run on the instance

 #### Component

 - Instance
 	- A virtual server in the cloud
+	- Runs on a host machine within a specific AZ
 	- Its configuration at launch is a copy of the AMI that you specified when you launched the instance
 	- You can launch different types of instances from a single AMI
 	- After you launch an instance, it looks like a traditional host, and you can interact with it as you would any computer. ==You have complete control of your instances==